monmonberry/Geospatial/README.md

 Others can just run without specialised software.

-Thanks to everyone who has helped me out with geo-python :)
+Thanks to everyone who has helped me out with python.